facundoq/transformational_measures_experiments/README.md

     *  pip install --upgrade pip wheel setuptools
 4. Install libraries
     * `pip install -r requirements.txt`
-    * Also install a distribution of Pytorch (requirements-torch.txt is the one we used for cuda 10 but you should the appropriate version for your hardward/drivers/cuda).
+    * Also install a distribution of Pytorch (requirements-torch.txt is the one we used for cuda 10 but you should the appropriate version for your hardware/drivers/cuda).
 5. (optional) Install the Computer Modern fonts if you want to recreate the figures as in the paper.
     1. `sudo apt install cm-super` in ubuntu
 6. Run the experiments:
-    * `train.py` trains individual models with a given dataset, and set of transformation as data augmentation.
-Models are stored by default in `~/variance/models` and a plot of their loss/accuracy history while training can be found in `~/variance/training_plots`
-    * `measure.py`  calculates an invariance/equivariance measure for a given model /dataset/transformation/measure combination.
-Results are saved by default to `~/variance/results/`
-    * `run.py` uses the previous scripts to generate the plots and analysis found in the paper.
-Classes that subclass `Experiment` can be run independently or as a group when executing `experiment.py`.
-Results are stored by default in `~/variance/plots/`.
-Each `Experiment` subclass contains a plaintext `description` field with a briefly summary of its goal and methods.
-        * Execute run.py -e <experiment name>, where <experiment name> is one of the experiments defined in run.py
+    * `./invariance_run.py` Executes invariance experiments (see folder `experiments/invariance/` for their individual description)
+    * `./same_equivariance_run.py` Executes same-equivariance experiments (see folder `experiments/same_equivariance/` for their individual description)